agorodnichev/css-custom-highlight-api-angular-directive/README.md

 ## Description

-This is an example of Angular Directive which adopts CSS Custom Highlight API.
+This is an example of Angular Directive(s) which adopts CSS Custom Highlight API.

 ## Development server